-*EU students applying for 2017/18 will be eligible for loans / grants for the duration of their course.
-Read the UK Government press release*
+* EU students applying for university places in the 2018 to 2019 academic year will remain eligible for financial support - Read the UK Government press release*

 UEA welcomes students from all countries across Europe.
 If you are interested in studying with us, visit our country-specific pages to find information relevant to you and your country.